9 releases (breaking)

 How?

 The actual map entries store a "key offset" rather than a key, because the keys are allocated in a separate store.
-The key store is a "ConcurrentArray" which is lock-less and safe for concurrent access, but entries are immutable, and can only be removed if they were the most recently added.
+The key store is a "ConcurrentArray" which is lock-free and safe for concurrent access, but entries are immutable, and can only be removed if they were the most recently added.

 Performance

 Some basic benchmarks are included in this repo which compare against std::collections::HashMap and leapfrog::LeapMap.
 There are a set of benchmarks for single-thread, and a set for multi-thread.
+Here are the numbers I got on an M1 Pro MacBook:

 Single-threaded